AnthonyKamers/phe-pir/README.md

 submited as BCS degree (Bachelor Computer
 Science) final project at UFSC -
-Universidade Federal de Santa Catarina, Brazil by Anthony Bernardo Kamers.
+Universidade Federal de Santa Catarina, Brazil by Anthony Bernardo Kamers, in 2023.
 There is a MIT license, so you can use as you wish.

 The code is a very simple Flask application to serve the server and the client.
 The database is a
 SQLite database.
-The user interface is made with Jimja2 templates.
-Also, the user can choose between the PHE schemes: Paillier and Damgard-Jurik.
+The user interface is made with Jinja2 templates.
+Also, the user can choose between the PHE schemes: Paillier, Damgard-Jurik and Okamoto-Uchiyama.
 With that alternatives, we can check the difference of speed towards each of them, and check the amazing result without the backend knowing what the user is querying.

+The **Okamoto-Uchiyama** scheme was implemented as part of this job as well.
+The references used are in each Python file, demonstrating what was used as basis.